 Being a laid-back region, West Virginia is ideal for a passive and relaxed vacation.
 Its many nature-inspired attractions include the Blackwater Falls State Park, New River Gorge National River, and Monongahela National Forest, destinations where camping, hiking, fishing, and boating can be carried out.
 Being famous tourist destinations, these three popular nature spots also sprawl of inns, restaurants, and souvenir shops to complete the visitors’ nature trip.

 Golf enthusiasts found a paradise in West Virginia, as this state is known to have the most incredible golf courses in the country.
-In fact, it is in West Virginia where United States’ first organized golf club was established.
+It is in West Virginia where the United States’ first organized golf club was established.
 Conversely, when it comes to ski resorts, West Virginia is surely a winner, as it is where Snowshoe Mountain is located.
 The famous ski resort is highly-recognized and voted as one of the best ski resorts in the country.
-There are also pools, play zones and snow tubes in this ski resort which makes it an ideal place for all ages.
+There are also pools, play zones, and snow tubes in this ski resort which makes it an ideal place for all ages.

 Touring West Virginia is not complete without heading to the New River Gorge Bridge.
 This is where a two-hour leisurely walk takes place, in the surroundings of a breath-taking backdrop.
 The walk allows visitors to fully witness a full range of scenic sights West Virginia is proud of.
 Meanwhile, the Summersville Lake is not only a sought-after venue for canoeing and kayaking, but it is also the best spot to view the enchanting West Virginia sunset, as well as historical structures such as The Lighthouse.